 - When you know confidential information about a child or family, use that information to help them and not judge them.

-- If individuals ask you for confidential information about school-age children or families in your program, refer them to your T&C or program director.
+- If individuals ask you for confidential information about school-age children or families in your program, refer them to your T&CS or Program Manager.